A generalization of Schur-Weyl duality with applications in quantum estimation: Multi-copy estimation and decision problems

 Note, however, that if one acquires some information about $\theta$, then this information can be useful for estimating $b$: In the extreme case where we know the exact value of $\theta$, we can perform the Helstrom measurement \cite {Helstrom} for distinguishing the two pure states $|\psi(\theta,0)\rangle^{\otimes n}$ and $|\psi(\theta,1)\rangle^{\otimes n}$.
-So one estimation strategy is to use some of the qubits to estimate $\theta$ and then use this information to choose an optimal measurement for estimating $b$.
+So one estimation strategy is to use some of the qubits to estimate $\theta$ and then use this information to choose an optimal measurement for estimating $b$ using the rest of qubits.
 But our result shows that by this strategy one cannot get more information than what one gets by ignoring $\theta$ and measuring $\sigma_{z}$ on individual systems.
 [Note that this result also implies that to get information about $\theta$ from each system we necessarily disturb its information about $b$.
 This can be interpreted as an example of information-disturbance tradeoff.]

-\textit{Generalization to priors whose support is not confined to pure states.} Theorem \ref{Thm-main-generalized} implies that measuring $\sigma_z$ on each system is optimal even if the single-copy prior is a $\text{G}_{\mathcal{A}}$-distortion of the one described above.
+\textit{Generalization to priors whose support is not confined to pure states.} Theorem \ref{Thm-main-generalized} implies that measuring $\sigma_z$ on each system is optimal even in the case where the single-copy prior is a $\text{G}_{\mathcal{A}}$-distortion of the one described above.
 In this case a $\text{G}_{\mathcal{A}}$-distortion is implemented by a channel $\mathcal{N}$ that is covariant under phase shifts and noiseless on $\text{Alg}\{\sigma_z,I\}$.
 The only channels having these properties are those corresponding to dephasing about the $\hat{z}$ axis (i.e. $\mathcal{N}(\rho)= (1-r)\rho+r\ \sigma_{z} \rho \sigma_{z}$ for $0<r<1$).
-In the single-copy prior which is achieved by this distortion, the state is drawn from the set $\{\rho(\theta,b) \equiv \mathcal{N}(|\psi(\theta,b)\rangle \langle \psi(\theta,b)|)\}$ where $b$ and $\theta$ are distributed as before (for a given $b$, this describes a circle \emph{within} the Bloch ball).
+For the single-copy prior that is achieved by this distortion, the state is drawn from the set $\{\rho(\theta,b) \equiv \mathcal{N}(|\psi(\theta,b)\rangle \langle \psi(\theta,b)|)\}$ where $b$ and $\theta$ are distributed as before (for a given $b$, this describes a circle \emph{within} the Bloch ball).
+This prior is illustrated in Fig.~\ref{fig:BlochSpheres}(b).
 The parameter to be estimated is $\mathfrak{s}(\rho(\theta,b))=b$.
 Note that both the prior and the parameter in this new estimation problem are invariant under the group of phase shifts.
 Corollary \ref{corollary:main} implies that the estimation problem so defined is also one wherein the optimal estimation is achieved by implementing a measurement of $\sigma_z$ on each qubit.